 In order to assess an application properly, it is important for us to have accurate and up to date information on the applicant's circumstances.
-Where an applicant fails to provide information to support their application, this may mean that the application cannot be fully assessed and the correct points awarded.
-Any required information will be requested from the applicant and their application will be re-assessed once that information has been received.
+Where an applicant fails to provide information to support their application, this may mean that the application cannot be fully assessed, and the correct points awarded.

+Any required information will be requested from the applicant and their application will be reassessed once that information has been received.
 However, we will not ask an applicant to provide information where there is a significant financial cost attached to obtaining it.

-If an applicant's circumstances change this may have an impact on their housing application and they must advise one of the partner RSLs.
-An applicant should also contact us if they want to change any of the areas or property types they have selected.
+Should an applicant's circumstances change this may have an impact on their housing application and they must update their HOME Argyll application online.
+An applicant should also update their application if they want to change any of the areas or property types they have selected.
 Changes in circumstances may have an impact on the number of points received, and any change in points awarded will take effect from the date that we are informed of these changes.
 This will ensure the applicants are appropriately placed on the waiting list.